RiptideStudio/GlowEngine/README.md

 # GlowEngine
-Glow Engine is a 3D game engine designed with DirectX with the sole purpose to create pixel art style projects.
+Glow Engine is a 3D game engine designed with DirectX with the sole purpose to create pixel art style games.
-It provides the user with a set of tools such as object loading, point lighting, and model creation.
+It provides the user with a set of tools such as model loading, point lights, and scene creation.

+# Developers
+Callen Betts